Eventually, you will need to have to read, write, and execute permissions on either a file or directory.

 These will enable you to tighten restrictions of access to each file.

 You can only allow authorized processes and users to access the files.
-This gives your Linux system more protection.
+This gives the files and directories on your Linux system more protection.

 - The owner of the file